conan-io/docs/integrations/visual_studio.rst

 There's an extension `available in the VisualStudio Marketplace
 <https://marketplace.visualstudio.com/items?itemName=conan-io.conan-vs-extension>`_ that's
-compatible with Visual Studio versions higher than *2022*.
+compatible begining from Visual Studio  version *2022*.
 With this extension, you can browse Conan packages available in `Conan Center <https://conan.io/center>`_, add them to your project, and they will be automatically installed before building your projects.